Last Updated on September 3, 2022 by DMEditor

-Interestingly, the shift came with reduced capabilities for reports, time tracking and client portal.
-And to make matters worse, it cut elements like default email messages and inventory.
+Interestingly, these UI shifts came with reduced capabilities for reports, time tracking and client portal.

 Admittedly, FreshBooks does not match up to the likes of Xero or QuickBooks.
 But, it’s still a neat accounting software that can sufficiently cater to small business accounting on Shopify.

 If you’d be interested in a service with impressive client management and time tracking tools, plus efficient billing and invoicing, FreshBooks is certainly worth a try.
 For further comparisons of the cloud-based accounting software check out Xero vs Freshbooks or Wave vs Freshbooks.

 Its user base of more than 5 million users is currently capitalizing on these features: